 Prior to teaching, Professor Gillmer clerked on the District Court of Minnesota and on the Ninth Circuit Court of Appeals.
 He also was an associate in the law firm of Robins, Kaplan, Miller, and Ciresi, where he helped represent the State of Minnesota in its landmark suit against the tobacco industry to recover the health costs associated with treating smoking-related illnesses.

 Professor Gillmer is a legal historian with a particular interest in the antebellum South, the conquest of the American West, and the Civil Rights era.
 Drawing on a number of legal and historical sources, Professor Gillmer focuses on how the law functioned in everyday life, and his current work emphasizes the importance of local records and trial-level data in understanding history and its contours.
-He is the author of Slavery and Freedom in Texas: Stories from the Courtroom, 1821-1871 (Athens: University of Georgia Press, 2017), as well as several law review articles, essays, and book chapters.
-He is a frequent speaker on issues of race, law, and civil rights.
+His book, Slavery and Freedom in Texas: Stories from the Courtroom, 1821-1871 (Athens: University of Georgia Press, 2017), was a finalist in the 2017 Ramirez Family Award for Most Significant Scholarly Book, Texas Institute of Letters.
+He also received the “Top Paper” award for his article, “Base Wretches and Black Wenches: A Story of Sex and Race, Violence and Compassion, During Slavery Times,” 59 Alabama Law Review 1501 (2008), in the 2008 Southeastern Association of Law Schools’ Call for Papers Competition.
+His work has also appeared in the Southern California Law Review, the North Carolina Law Review (twice), and the Minnesota Journal of Law & Inequality.
+He is the author of several law reviews, essays, and book chapters, and he is a frequent speaker on issues of race, law, and civil rights.

 Professor Gillmer teaches in the areas of Torts, Constitutional Law, Civil Rights, and Race and the Law.
 He is a seven-time recipient of his school’s “professor of the year” award.
 Among his many professional activities, Professor Gillmer is a Commission Member of the Washington Supreme Court Minority and Justice Commission and a Board Member of the Washington Supreme Court Historical Society.